ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Algorithm-specific RLModule APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The algorithm that you would like to use alongside your RLModule affects - to some
+The algorithm that you choose to use with your RLModule affects to some
-extend - what your final custom module needs to look like.
+extent the structure of the final custom module.
-Each Algorithm class has a fixed set of APIs that all RLModules that are to be trained
+Each Algorithm class has a fixed set of APIs that all RLModules trained
-by that algorithm need to implement.
+by that algorithm, need to implement.

-To find out, what APIs your Algorithms requires, do this:
+To find out, what APIs your Algorithms require, do the following:

 .. testcode::

-    # Import the config of the algorithm of your choice:
+    # Import the config of the algorithm of your choice.
     from ray.rllib.algorithms.sac import PPOConfig

-    # Print out the (abstract) APIs, you need to subclass from and whose
+    # Print out the abstract APIs, you need to subclass from and whose
-    # abstract methods we need to implement (besides `setup()` and the `_forward_..()`
+    # abstract methods you need to implement, besides the `setup()` and `_forward_..()`
-    # methods):
+    # methods.
     print(
         PPOConfig()
         .get_default_learner_class()